 The temporary differences arise from the recognition of income and expense in different periods due to differences between prevailing accounting and tax legislation.
 A breakdown of these differences by nature is provided in section 32.4.
-Elsewhere, the temporary differences originating in the current year not recognised in these condensed consolidated financial statements for 2022, and therefore not treated as permanent differences, relate to impairment losses recognised against non-financial assets in the amount of €13.9 million (note 20).
+Elsewhere, the temporary differences originating in the current year not recognised in these financial statements, and therefore not treated as permanent differences, relate to impairment losses recognised against non-financial assets in the amount of €13.9 million (note 20).

-In 2021, differences "Arising in profit or loss - Pontevedra concession" stemmed from the rulings annulling the concession over the land on which the Pontevedra biomill is located, which generated an increase of €194,897 thousand, partially offset by a decrease of €31,067 thousand corresponding to the inclusion in taxable income of the tax impairment equivalent to the charges for the depreciation of the impaired assets assuming their remaining estimated useful lives (note 7).
-Those differences were fully reversed in 2022 following the Supreme Court ruling upholding the validity of the concession term in Pontevedra until 2073.
+In 2021, the difference under the line item "Arising in profit or loss - Pontevedra concession" stemmed from the rulings annulling the concession over the land on which the Pontevedra biomill is located, which generated an increase of €194,897 thousand, partially offset by a decrease of €31,067 thousand corresponding to the inclusion in taxable income of the tax impairment equivalent to the charges for the depreciation of the impaired assets assuming their remaining estimated useful lives (note 7).
+Those differences were fully reversed in 2022 following the Supreme Court rulings upholding the legality of the concession term in Pontevedra until 2073.